 I water my plants about every seven to ten days.
 That may not seem like a lot, but remember that these are epiphytes.
 They usually grow suspended above the ground in the crotch of a tree branch.
 Allow them to almost dry out between waterings.
 You can tell they’re ready for another drink by hefting the pot.
 A well-watered pot will be noticeably heavier.
 Another option is to pull out the plant label and see how dry it is.
 If there’s no dampness clinging to the plastic, it’s time to water.

 I use room temperature water.
-A lot of websites recommend adding an ice cube to the pot, but that shocks the roots.
+A lot of websites recommend adding an ice cube to the pot, but that shocks the roots of these tropical plants.
 How would you like to be doused with ice water?
 Instead, I fill a large bowl with water and fertilizer (more about feeding in a moment), then submerge the pot for several minutes.
 Then lift it out and let it drain thoroughly.
 Whatever you do, avoid softened water, which contains salt.

 Orchids are slow growers, and as such they don’t require much fertilizer.
 You can buy specialized orchid food, but any water soluble, multipurpose houseplant fertilizer is fine.
 I fertilize once a month at half strength.
 After the plants have bloomed, I give them a rest for several months before resuming feeding.